-All target species of fish are handled with great care in order to preserve the high quality demanded by the Japanese markets.
+Target species are handled with great care to preserve the high quality demanded by the Japanese markets.
 The fish are meticulously cleaned to remove any traces of blood or viscera and then weighed prior to freezing.

-In order to preserve the quality of the product, tuna are rapidly frozen in blast freezers (-55° C to -65° C) immediately after processing.
-After blast freezing the fish are then transferred to the hold storage (-40° C to -50° C).
-Hold capacity is determined by vessel size but, for an average sized industrial LSTLV there is capacity of approximately 200mt of catch.
+To preserve the quality of the fish, tuna are rapidly frozen in blast freezers (-55°C to -65°C) immediately after processing.
+After blast freezing they are transferred to the hold storage (-40° C to -50°C).
+Hold capacity is determined by vessel size but for an average sized industrial LSTLV there is capacity of approximately 200 mt of catch.
 Longliners will unload their catch in port or at sea to refrigerated carrier vessels.
-(IOTC ROP for transhipment of tuna).

-C. Gillnet Fishing
+C. Gillnet Fishery

 Gillnets consist of a series of net panels that are suspended in the water column.
 It is a passive method of fishing that does not use bait or actively trap fish.
 The fish swim into the net and become entangled.
-Gillnets can be broadly classified into several categories;
+Gillnets can be broadly classified into several categories: